CogentRoleplayCommunity/FogentRoleplay/Magic/Magic.md

 ### Focused

-Represent a character carefully aiming and focusing on a single powerful shot.
+Represent a character carefully aiming while still and focusing on a single powerful shot.

-- Requires Level 1 in specific Magic skill
+Requires Level 1 in specific Magic skill

+- Penetration: Magic Roll/3 rounded down
 - Resource Requirement: 1 minimum
+- Engageable Opponents: Focused
 - +1d6 to Combat Roll
-- Armor Penetration: Magic Roll/3 rounded down
 - No movement for the round
-- Engageable Opponents: Focused

 ### AOE

 Represents a character unleashing an attack over an area centered on a point.
 If the AOE is centered on the user, they are not caught in their AOE emanating from them.

-- Requires Level 2 in specific Magic skill
+Requires Level 2 in specific Magic skill

+- Penetration: Magic Roll/4 rounded down
 - Resource Requirement: 2 minimum
-- Armor Penetration: Magic Roll/4 rounded down
+- Engageable Opponents: Sphere
 - Effective/Max Range: Magic Roll Range - Circle Radius
-- Engageable Opponents: Sphere
 - AOE Radius: Magic Roll * 2.5 feet

 | Magic Roll | Circle Radius |